Like the basic accounting equation, the expanded accounting equation shows the relationships among the accounting elements.

 Contributions and income increase capital.
 Withdrawals and expenses decrease it.

-The accounting equation for a sole proprietorship can be rewritten as:
+Hence, the accounting equation for a sole proprietorship can be rewritten by expanding the capital element:

-Assets = Liabilities + (Capital, beginning + Additional Contributions - Withdrawals + Income - Expenses)
+Assets = Liabilities + (Capital at beginning + Additional Contributions - Withdrawals + Income - Expenses)

 The effects to the expanded accounting equation of the transactions are as follows.
 (Capital at the beginning is zero since the business has just started so we'll just leave it out for now.)

 Notice that the equation stays in balance.
-If you take the total of the right side of the equation (i.e. liabilities, capital, income, expense, and withdrawals) you will get $36,450, which is equal to the total assets in the left side.
+If you take the total of the right side of the equation (i.e. liabilities, capital contribution, income, expense, and withdrawals) you will get $36,450, which is equal to the total assets in the left side.

 For a bit of challenge, study the examples above and try to determine what specific items were affected under each element and why they increased or decreased.
-Do it one transaction at a time.
-If you find it difficult, refer to the explanations in the previous lesson.
-You will appreciate it better if you do this yourself.
+Do that for each transaction.
+If you find it difficult, you may refer back to the explanation in the previous lesson.

 The accounting equation, whether in its basic form or its expanded version, shows the relationship between the left side (assets) and the right side (liabilities plus capital).
 It also shows that resources held by the company are coupled with claims against them.